-6.3.5.1 CMTS or EQAM Output Electrical 9
+6.3.5.1 CMTS or EQAM Output Electrical 8

-A CMTS or EQAM MUST output an RF modulated signal with the characteristics defined in Table 6-3, Table 6-4, Table 6-5, Table 6-6 and Table 6-7.
+A CMTS or EQAM MUST output an RF modulated signal with the characteristics defined in the requirements lists following Table 6-3, and Table 6-4, and the characteristics defined in Table 6-5, Table 6-6 and Table 6-7.
 The condition for these requirements is all N' combined channels, commanded to the same average power, except for the Single Channel Active Phase Noise, Diagnostic Carrier Suppression, and power difference (Table 6-4) requirements, and except as described for Out-of-Band Noise and Spurious Requirements (Table 6-5).